d-rothen/euler-loading/README.md

 3. Verifies the key name matches the configured (or auto-detected) `key_name`.
 4. Looks up the keyed modality's record at hierarchy `(scene_000000, CS_FRONT)` with `id == "000…025"`.

+The lookup is hierarchical: **both** the parent prefix `(scene_000000, CS_FRONT)` *and* the extracted key value `000…025` participate in the match.
+Two GT files that share an `id` at different parents are not interchangeable — each augmented sample picks the GT under its own parent.
+One footgun to watch: both modalities must use the same hierarchy-key convention for the parent prefix.
+If the augmented modality emits named-group keys like `scene:scene_000000` while the GT emits bare `scene_000000`, the prefixes won't match and the join silently drops every sample.
+Either both modalities use named groups or neither does.

 ### Caching

 Caching for keyed modalities is **off by default**, which differs from hierarchical modalities (default on).
 The reason is workload shape: hierarchical files are usually tiny calibration / metadata blobs that you'd happily keep in memory forever, whereas a keyed modality typically holds the same kind of full per-sample tensor as a regular modality.
 Caching every decoded GT depth tensor in a 500 GB dataset would OOM the process.